Georges Peignot: War, sacrifice, death (1915)

-When World War is declared, Georges was mobilized as adjutant of artillery of the Territorial army (composed of men aged 34–49 years, considered too old and not enough trained to integrate an active frontline regiment nor reserve).
+When World War was declared, Georges was mobilized as adjutant of artillery of the Territorial army (composed of men aged 34–49 years, considered too old and not enough trained to integrate an active frontline regiment nor reserve).
 He was assigned to the 23rd Battery of the 1st Artillery Regiment and stationed at Fort Cormeilles.
-On September 25, 1914, his closest younger brother, André Peignot, was killed.
+On 25 September 1914, his closest younger brother, André Peignot, was killed.
 The shock was immense for Georges Peignot.
 He immediately requested to be placed on the front in the same regiment as his late brother, the 23rd Colonial Infantry Regiment.
 In March, he succeeded and was posted on the front line.
-Everything went fast: May 15, 1915, the youngest of his brothers, Rémy, was killed in the same Somme sector of the front.
-On July 25, Georges Peignot transmitted to his maternal cousin, Henri Menut, his power as manager of the company.
-September 28, 1915, north of Arras, between Souchez and Givenchy, Georges Peignot was struck by a bullet in the forehead « immediately after shouting to his troops: "En avant !
-(Forward !)" », as Lucien Peignot reported (the fourth and last brother who will also lose his life June 29, 1916), and who had had time to conduct a long investigation to find his lost brother in the no man's land where he laid for a month.
-Georges Peignot, buried next to Rémy, is quoted in the order of the Division and awarded the Military Cross and Military Medal.
+Everything went fast: 15 May 1915, the youngest of his brothers, Rémy, was killed in the same Somme sector of the front.
+On 25 July, Georges Peignot transmitted to his maternal cousin, Henri Menut, his power as manager of the company.
+On 28 September 1915, north of Arras, between Souchez and Givenchy, Georges Peignot was struck by a bullet in the forehead « immediately after shouting to his troops: "En avant !
+(Forward !)" », as Lucien Peignot reported (the fourth and last brother who would also lose his life on 29 June 1916), and who had had time to conduct a long investigation to find his lost brother in the no man's land where he lay for a month.
+Georges Peignot, buried next to Rémy, is quoted in the order of the Division and was awarded the Military Cross and Military Medal.